willdurand/willdurand.github.io/_drafts/on-pretty-printers.md

 > - Empty lines at the start and end of blocks (and whole files) are removed.
 >   (Files always end with a single newline, though.)

-Depending on the programming language, this might not be too difficult.
+Depending on the programming language or parser (more on that in the next section), this might not be too difficult.
 As for comments, this is a completely different story!

 ### Comments